gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 3. **Decouple Tax Policy from Broader Governance Discussions**

-   The Community Pool tax rate should reflect the network’s actual operational needs; not serve as a catch-all for opportunism or act as a default placeholder for unresolved Treasury discussions and decisions.
+   The Community Pool tax rate should reflect the network’s actual operational needs; not serve as a default placeholder for unresolved Treasury discussions or opportunistic funding demands.

 4. **Preserve Hub Autonomy with Fiscal Discipline**

-   A 2% tax rate maintains a credible funding stream while keeping governance of the Hub's public resources independent, sovereign, tractable and reasonable.
+   A 2% tax rate maintains a credibly decentralized funding stream while keeping governance of the Hub's public resources **independent**, **sovereign**, **manageable** and **reasonable**.

-5. **Give More to Stakers**
+5. **Return More to Stakers**

    Assuming ~9.6 ATOM minted per block and ~4.36 million blocks/year: